 We were hired for our cheap prices and fast turnaround (which came as the expense of quality).
 I made it a goal to increase our exposure in the company as a choice supplier of unrivaled quality.
 I believe that your brand is what people say about you when you're not in the room, so I began a listening exercise and found that what the Vodafone clients were saying about Global Fire is that we were "fast and cheap".

 No matter what spiffy logo we use or how we talk about ourselves, if this is what people say when we're not in the room, well then THAT is our brand.
 So the very first change I implemented to achieve this goal was to lead a re-brand.

 When I joined, Global Fire was positioning itself as a production company.
 But I saw the potential to be trusted to conceive the ideas, not just produce the assets.
-I called on a brand expert and within 6 months, we rolled out the new brand and a new website.
+I called on a brand design (who eventually became my husband!) and within 6 months, we rolled out the new brand and a new website.
 I then introduced branded uniforms for all customer-facing crew members.

 When we were on-site with clients, we were now branded and thousands of people began recognizing us as "the video guys", approaching us with new projects.
 This bolstered our brand recognition, lead generation, and sales.

 Getting larger budget projects meant getting real with the team and identifying reasons why we had been achieving such uninspiring results.